 Semail Ophiolite, Oman

-The Semail Ophiolite, like the Coast Range Ophiolite, is composed of oceanic crust and upper mantle that was overthrust onto continental crust, during the late Cretaceous period.
+The Semail Ophiolite, like the Coast Range Ophiolite, is composed of oceanic crust and upper mantle that was overthrust onto continental crust, during the late Cretaceous period, and is characterized by actively serpentinizing rock.
 It is located on the eastern corner of the Arabian Peninsula and, at 100,000 km2, is the largest and most extensively studied ophiolite in the world.
-As part of the NAI Rock Powered Life team, and with additional funding from the Deep Carbon Observatory, the Schrenk lab is using a combined enrichment culturing and environmental metabolomics approach to better understand the metabolism of microbes living in this actively serpentiniing environment.
-I took part in an expedition to the Semail Ophiolite in February 2017 and directed the Schrenk lab’s involvement in the microbiolgical portion of the Oman Drilling Project on site.
-Culturing efforts and metabolite characterization are currently underway.
+The Oman Drilling Project (http://www.omandrilling.ac.uk/) has been taking core samples and sampling groundwater from the Semail Ophiolite for the last several years.
+I took part in an expedition to Oman in February 2017 to characterize the dissolved organic matter in the ophiolite groundwater, to better understand the metabolism of the microbes living there.
+The data from this project is currently being prepared for publication.

-In collaboration with Jan Amend at the University of Southern California and Laurie Barge at the NASA Jet Propulsion Laboratory, I am using our work at Lost City to develop culturing platforms that support conditions resembling those hypothesized to exist at the origin of life, in order to observe microbial populations and the products and kinetics of biochemical and geochemical pathways in an early life scenario.
-This project utilizes custom-made flow reactors mimicking early mineral catalytic systems in hydrothermal chimneys/sediments to compare biogenic and abiogenic outputs from these systems, using metabolomics/organic geochemical techniques to characterize the metabolic processes that occur in this environment in relation to abiotic reactions occurring in tandem.
-The project represents a novel system for culturing serpentinization-fueled microbial communities, in order to observe the activity of organisms that may functionally resemble the Last Universal Commen Ancestor (LUCA), in a laboratory environment replicating the conditions available on early Earth.
+In collaboration with Laurie Barge at the NASA Jet Propulsion Laboratory, I am developing culturing platforms that support conditions resembling those hypothesized to exist at the origin of life, and which may support life on icy moons in our solar system.
+This project will utilize custom-made flow reactors mimicking early mineral catalytic systems in hydrothermal chimneys/sediments to compare biogenic and abiogenic outputs from these systems, and uses molecular/organic geochemical techniques to characterize the metabolic processes that occur in this environment in relation to abiotic reactions occurring in tandem.
+The project represents a novel system for culturing microbes with ancient metabolisms, in order to observe microbial populations and the products and kinetics of biochemical and geochemical pathways in an early life scenario.